 PR plans must be based on solid, extensive and in-depth research.
 Such research can include interviews with the employees, current customers, former customers, target groups and community leaders.

 Phone interviews will suffice to stick to the budget.
 Assess online conversations through social networking sites.
 Conduct a simple survey and analyze the methods of the competitors.

 These have developed in popularity in the form of communication means as this grant a mode to communicate with a stimulated audience.
 For media planning PR tactics, remember to research websites that relate to the business’ respective industry and learn the style and characteristics of the audience.

 Next, are the objectives and goals that you wish to attain through the plan.
 Outline transparently what you anticipate the plan to do.
 Ensure it is unambiguous, to make it easy to assess the actual execution of the plan in comparison to your initial hopes.

 6. Situation assessment:

-It is basically the description and appraisal of the current situation.
-It provides with additional clarity on goals and challenges while executing the plan.
-It is about changing the mindset according to the current situation so that one acquires wider range of customers.
+It is the description and appraisal of the current situation.
+It provides additional clarity on goals and challenges while executing the plan.
+It is about changing the mindset according to the current situation so that one acquires a wider range of customers.
 Passing through this process your goals turns clear and so does the target audience.

 7. Realistic goals: